 The main point to keep in mind is that older-model Rieger machines are the baseline from which I formed my opinions.
-There is nothing wrong with my Rieger equipment, and again I have been very happy with it, but the focus on this blog is the new Reeds ‘n Stuff machines and what I especially noticed.
+There is nothing wrong with my Rieger equipment.
+I have been very happy with it.
+But the focus on this blog is the new Reeds ‘n Stuff machines and what I especially noticed.

 Pause for dramatic effect.

 A guillotine is used to cut the split lengths of cane to length, usually 120mm, though some choose other measurements.
-Both machines cane be adjusted for the cutting length.
+Both machines can be adjusted for the cutting length.
 The cane should be dry when cut here for best results.
-The critical difference between my Rieger and the Reeds ‘n Stuff is the actual blade that cuts the lengths: Rieger uses a triangle/arrowhead shaped blade, versus the RnS blade which is round.
+The critical difference between my Rieger and the Reeds ‘n Stuff is the actual blade that cuts the lengths.
+Rieger uses a triangle/arrowhead shaped blade, versus the RnS blade which is round.
 The Rieger triangular blade does not put even pressure on the cane while cutting it.
 The point places extra pressure in the middle of the inside curve of the piece of cane.
-So any excess length to the piece of cane that is being cut off ends up split or at least cracked straight up the middle.
-This crack destabilizes the cane against any possibility of using the excess if it’s long enough for another piece, basically becoming waste.
+So any excess length to the piece of cane that is being cut off ends up split or cracked straight up the middle.
+This crack destabilizes the cane against any possibility of using the excess.
 Even if that crack could be overlooked from a forming perspective, the crack ruins the piece of cane when you go to gouge it.
 I know this; I tried to keep that cane.
 It broke at different stages between gouging and profiling, and sometimes during the pre-gouging.
 The measured portion of the cane piece is fine.

-I do like Rieger’s design of including the guillotine as part of the gouger, for ease of having it all there in one item, but one way around this is to buy the RnS gouger in combination with the guillotine.
-Even though Mr. Heng has them designed as two separate machines, he sells them both together and separately.
+I do like Rieger’s design of including the guillotine as part of the gouger, for ease of having it all there in one item.
+However, even though Mr. Heng has them designed as two separate machines, he sells them both together or separately.
 The only choice here is based on whether or not you need a guillotine by itself, already owning a gouger, or if you need both.
 If you need both, save a little money and order them as a combo.
 Not all American vendors sell them as a combo, so do your research.

-Shims are included with the crank-style pre gouger so that you can adjust the amount of wood to be removed or left.
+Shims are included with the crank-style pre gouger so that you can adjust the amount of wood to be removed.
 Use either pre-gouger with soaked cane.
 Also included is a C-style clamp that can allow you to lock down the machine to a desk.

 The gouger produces either an eccentric gouge or a concentric gouge.
 Both styles of gouge are supported by major players and teachers.
 This detail comes down to personal preference and experiences with different machines.
 Contact us for availability of the style on hand.
 A special order is also possible and relatively quickly received.

-The blades that score across the cane to create the center fold and the ledge have locking arms that keep them (the blades) almost stationary until ready to use and releases them smoothly and easily but without the risk of accidentally cutting yourself by accident.
+The blades that score across the cane to create the center fold and the ledge have locking arms that keep them (the blades) almost stationary until ready to use.
+It then releases them smoothly and easily but without the risk of accidentally cutting yourself by accident.
 It is a simple but elegant solution to a problem you didn’t even know was a problem.

-The main blade can be adjusted and removed to be resharpened if need be, but the profiler also includes an adjusting knob to fine tune the thickness of the final profiled piece of cane.
+The main blade can be adjusted and removed to be resharpened if need be.
+There is also an adjusting knob to fine tune the thickness of the final profiled piece of cane.
 It’s the small black knob on top.
 My older Rieger profiler does not have the adjusting knob, however the newer model, released a few years ago, DOES now have this capability.
 It’s nice that Rieger has updated this point.
 With the provided instructions, you can also adjust the angle of the profile, though I have not experimented with this detail.

 The nicest feature in terms of adjustment is the dial.
-One millimeter increment as marked on the dial changes the finished measurement by 1/10 ( 0.1) mm, allowing for very precise numbers.
+One millimeter increment as marked on the dial changes the finished measurement by 1/10 ( 0.1) mm.
 The dial can be used for overall adjustment or locked with an Allen wrench and set up to measure the actual thickness left at the tip.
 Included instructions will tell you how to make sure the numbers on the dial are accurate.